mariosjkb/Restaurant-Vocabulary/README.md

 + [Yelp](https://www.yelp.com/dataset)

 ## Description
 The algorythm gets the text reviews for a sample of restaurants found in the Yelp dataset.
-Then keep only the restaurants with average review score >=4.5 and <=2 in order to polarize our data and guarantee that the reviews left in our dataset are strongly positive and negative.
+Then keep only the restaurants with average review score >=4.5 and <=2 in order to polarize our data and guarantee that the reviews left in our dataset are strongly positive and negative.<br>
 We vectorize the reviews using Tf-Idf vectorizer and run k-means with n=2.
 Then we check the centroids of the 2 clusters and the words that are not positive or negative adjectives become stop-words for the Tf-Idf vectorizer.
-We repeating this process until the 10 most important words for clustering in both centroids contain plenty positive/negative adjectives.
+We repeating this process until the 10 most important words for clustering in both centroids contain plenty positive/negative adjectives.<br>
 Then we use a Skipgram embedding for the top words we found previously in order to find phrases with these words and then return the result.

 ## Contributor